 When something is operating out of range in the body, the ECS uses cannabinoid receptors found in select tissues to initiate homeostasis.
 As mentioned earlier, humans have at least two types of cannabinoid receptors: CB-1 and CB-2.
 CB-1 is in the central nervous system (brain and nerves of the spinal cord), and CB-2 is in the peripheral nervous system (nerves in your extremities), as well as the digestive system and specialized cells in the immune system.

 In essence, while the ECS responds to the endocannabinoids produced in the body, it also responds to external cannabinoids, like CBD.
-Introducing CBD to the body can help reduce the symptoms of a wide range of illnesses, and doses vary from person to person.
+Introducing CBD to the body can help reduce the symptoms of a wide range of ailments, and doses vary from person to person.

 See below for our recommended daily dose, but please consult with your physician before incorporating CBD into your wellness routine.